kriskhaira/laptop/README.md

 # laptop

-This sets up your Mac for development
+This sets up your Mac for development.

 ## Instructions